 This Spicy Tahini & Silan Asian Stir-Fry Sauce is delicious when paired with crispy, fried tofu or chicken.
 For a (vegan) Asian-inspired dish at home, we recommend making this recipe.

-- Remove water from 3 packages extra firm tofu* by wrapping it in a dish towel and applying pressure for 10 minutes.
+- Drain the tofu by wrapping it in a dish towel and applying pressure for 10 minutes.
 Once liquid is drained, cut the tofu into 1-inch cubes.

-- Heat 1/3 cup to 1/2 cup sesame oil in a large skillet over medium heat.
+- Heat sesame oil in a large skillet over medium heat.
 Cook tofu on an even layer for about 10 minutes, flipping once or twice, until the tofu is browned and crisp on all sides.

-- Meanwhile, whisk ¾ cup Soom Tahini, 3-6 tbsp Sriracha hot sauce, ¼ cup low-sodium soy sauce, ¼ cup Soom Silan, 4 tsp unseasoned rice wine vinegar, lime juice, minced garlic and grated ginger.
-Add 3 tbsp water to thin sauce.
+- Meanwhile, whisk tahini, Sriracha hot sauce, low-sodium soy sauce, silan date syrup, unseasoned rice wine vinegar, lime juice, minced garlic and grated ginger.
+Add water to thin sauce.

 - Once tofu cubes are browned, lower the heat to low and pour the tahini sauce over the tofu, stirring gently to coat the tofu.
 Cook just until the sauce is hot and starts to bubble, about 1 minute.
 Don’t overcook or the sauce will be too thick.
 If necessary, add additional 1-2 tbsp of water one tablespoon at a time.